-As well as psychology sessions, Soldier On offers a number of other services that indirectly assist the mental health support of Defence personnel, contemporary veterans, and their family members.
-Many of our social connection activities and programs have been chosen to help service personnel and families overcome the impacts from their service.
+As well as psychology sessions, Soldier On offers a number of other services that indirectly assist the mental health support of Defence personnel, veterans, and their family members.
+Many of our social connection activities and programs have been chosen to help Defence personnel and families overcome the impacts from their service.